GENE THERAPY

 Side effects

-Common side effects of Elevidys include vomiting, nausea, liver injury, fever, and thrombocytopenia (low platelet counts).
+Common side effects of Elevidys include vomiting, nausea, liver injury, fever, thrombocytopenia (low platelet counts), and elevated troponin-I (a marker of heart stress).

 For more information about this treatment, visit: